alexjoverm/typescript-library-starter/README.md

 From that on, you'll need to use `npm run commit`, which is a convenient way to create conventional commits.

 Automatic releases are possible thanks to [semantic release](https://github.com/semantic-release/semantic-release), which publishes your code automatically on github and npm, plus generates automatically a changelog.
+This setup is highly influenced by [Kent C. Dodds course on egghead.io](https://egghead.io/courses/how-to-write-an-open-source-javascript-library)

 ### Git Hooks